‘Why are we here?’ 4 takeaways from the Fla. special session.

-“Today, we lift people up,” DeSantis said Thursday.
+“Today, we lift people up,” DeSantis (R) said Thursday.
 “We provide protections for people.
-No nurse, no firefighter, no police officer, no trucker, no anybody should lose their job because of these covid jabs and that’s what we’re doing.”
+No nurse, no firefighter, no police officer, no trucker, no anybody should lose their job because of these covid jabs, and that’s what we’re doing.”

-But state Rep. Andrew Learned, whose district includes the town of Brandon, which is east of Tampa, said the joke is on DeSantis and Republicans, because Brandon turned blue in 2020.
+But state Rep. Andrew Learned (D), whose district includes the town of Brandon, which is east of Tampa, said the joke is on DeSantis and Republicans because Brandon turned blue in 2020.

-“I’d remind the governor that divisive childish politics are what lost former president Trump Brandon last November for the first time in more than 25 years,” Learned (D) said.
+“I’d remind the governor that divisive childish politics are what lost former president Trump Brandon last November for the first time in more than 25 years,” Learned said.

-He called the special legislative session “a joke” that did nothing for Floridians but impose a “covid tax on small businesses. … The whole damn thing is a script for [DeSantis’s] presidential primary announcement.”
+He called the special legislative session “a joke” that did nothing for Floridians but impose a “covid tax on small businesses. … The whole … thing is a script for [DeSantis’s] presidential primary announcement.”

-Here are four takeaways from the special session, the first in Florida to address a pandemic that has killed more than 61,000 residents.
+Here are four takeaways from the special session, the first in Florida to address a pandemic that has killed nearly 61,000 residents.

 What was passed?